 I stopped being judgemental on myself and learned to observe the play of the mind.
 I can rely on The Guru guidance and can strongly feel it all day long.

 - The course was made possible by 318 donors.

 - 47% Attended Live Sessions

 - 32% Participated in discussion forums

 - 74% Will sign up for new courses

-- 95% Interested in future Sikh-related educational opportunities
+- 95% Are interested in future Sikh-related educational opportunities

-We have also been re-building the all new Android Gurbani Media Center app that will match the new look and features as the Apple iOS version.
+We have also been re-building the all new Android Gurbani Media Center app so it will match the new look and new features in the Apple iOS version.
 Planned release is Oct 2018

-Meet Jagjeevan Singh.
+Meet Jagjeevan Singh Ji!
 He is our Gurbani Media Center manager.
-Since hiring him SikhNet has been able to consistantly add more Gurbani content.
-He was able to add 350 hours of audio in 2018.
+Since hiring him, SikhNet has been able to consistently add ever more Gurbani content.
+This year, he was able to add 350 hours of audio!